 On Ridding Down, by the

-side of the road from Shaugh Prior to Cornwood, opposite the entrance to
+side of the road from Shaugh Prior to Cornwood and inside the boundary

 Purpose: Waymarker on the ancient route from Tavistock to Ivybridge.